isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Lawyer's Tongue.md

 <section>
   <h4>Sun and soil needs:</h4>
   <p>Lawyer’s Tongue grows best in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of indirect sunlight</a>.
 Some direct sunlight will cause its leaf tips to flush red, but more than 6 hours of direct sun will cause <a href="/page-index/plant-problems/sunburn/">sunburn</a>.
-This plant grows best in <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 10cm deep, making it suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>.
-This plant is vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a> and will need plenty of drainage.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 10cm deep.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
 	<p>Lawyer’s Tongue does not need frequent fertilising. <a href="/page-index/horticulture-techniques/fertilising/">A balanced slow releasing fertiliser</a> every few months would be sufficient for steady growth.
 Ensure that there is good airflow to dry out the soil before watering again.</p>
+		<p>This plant requires very little water and is vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>.
+Consider <a href="/page-index/horticulture-techniques/bottom-watering/">bottom watering</a> this plant once  every week or less to reduce the chances of rot.</p>
 	<br>
 </section>